07ahu/protein_nucleic_acid_binding/README.md

 2. Press "+ Add entity"
 3. Change the second "Entity type" to DNA or RNA depending on what it was (you can check in the fasta file with the sequences) And make sure the first "Entity type" is Protein
 4. Enter the Protein sequence and the DNA/RNA sequence 5'--3'
-5. Press "Continue and preview job" Make sure to title it the PDB ID, or something identifiable
+5. Press "Continue and preview job" Make sure to title the job the corresponding PDB ID.
 6. Once it finishes running, click into it and press "Download" at the top.
 7. It will download a folder with around 17 files.
-An example can be found (here)[example]
+An example can be found (here)[fold_2g4b]

 REPEAT THESE 14 STEPS ABOVE FOR ALL THE COMPLEXES YOU WANT AND MAKE SURE THE DOWNLOADED FOLDERS ARE ALL WITHIN ONE FOLDER

-An example of a spreadsheet that is input into the model can be found (here)[Data_spreadsheet.xlsx] Make sure you have these column titles: iptm,	ptm,	mpdockq,	pdockq,	average_plddt,	average_pae,	contact_pairs,	title,	kd
+* repeat for not only all your training dataset complexes, but also your testing dataset for after the model is created.

+Now make sure you have outputs_a3.py in that folder too, we're going to run that code!

 First in order to run all the code we need to, we must install conda.
 If you don't already have it downloaded, follow these steps: